 Purpose

 The use of nonpharmacologic methods has been proven to aid in the management of pain in several studies (Morales-Fernandez, Morales-Asencio, Canca-Sanchez, Moreno-Martin, & Vergara-Romero, 2015; Nahin, Boineau, Khalsa, Stussman, & Weber, 2016).
 The project site is focusing on the use of nonpharmacologic therapies to reduce pain and increase patient comfort, rather than relying on strictly opioids for pain management.
-The purpose of this project was to provide education to nurses to increase the charting and use of nonpharmacologic therapies for patient in pain.
+The purpose of this project was to provide education to nurses to increase the charting and use of nonpharmacologic therapies for patients in pain.
 In addition, a menu of options for patients regarding various nonpharmacologic available therapies and benefits of the use of these therapies was created in order to increase their utilization.

 Theoretical Framework

-The theoretical framework that guided this project Jean Watson’s model of caring.
+The theoretical framework that guided this project was Jean Watson’s model of caring.
 Watson’s 10 caritas processes influenced patient care in order to promote healing, preserve dignity, and respect the nature of a holistic nursing practice (Vandenhouten, Kubsch, Peterson, Murdock, & Lehrer, 2012).
 Using Watson’s theory of caring helped nurses to provide holistic care that allows their patients to play a proactive role in their pain management process (Vandenhouten et al., 2012).
 By focusing on nurturing the mind, body, and spirit simultaneously, patients are able to become active participants in making their healthcare decisions and maximizing their healing and wellness (Butts & Rich, 2015).
 Nurses are trained to holistically care for a person by promoting their self-care, independence, and well-being (Santos & Lima-Basto, 2014).
 By increasing their current knowledge of pain management with nonpharmacologic therapies, nurses are able to play a key role in the management of pain (Geisler et al., 2015; Hall, Leach, Brosnan, & Collins, 2017; Morales-Fernandez et al., 2015).

 Watson believed that good health is the absence of illness, or the presence of efforts that lead to an illnesses absence (Butts & Rich, 2015).
 Nursing is instrumental in good health according to Watson and encompasses the collaborative care of individuals of all ages, families, groups and communities, sick or well and in all settings (Halm & Katseres, 2015).
 Nursing includes the prevention of illness, promotion of health and the care of ill, disabled, and dying people (Epstein & Turner, 2015).
 In addition, per Epstein & Turner (2015), patient advocacy, promotion of a safe environment, research, participation in shaping health policy, participation in health systems management, and education are also key nursing roles.